Cvmcosta/ltijs/docs/provider.md

 ## Authentication and Routing

-The LTI 1.3 protocol works in such a way that every successful launch from the platform to the tool generates an **IdToken** that the tool uses to retrieve information about the user and the general context of the launch.
+The LTI® 1.3 protocol works in such a way that every successful launch from the platform to the tool generates an **IdToken** that the tool uses to retrieve information about the user and the general context of the launch.

-Whenever a successful launch request is received by Ltijs, the idToken received at the end of the process is validaded according to the [LTI 1.3 security specifications](https://www.imsglobal.org/spec/security/v1p0/).
+Whenever a successful launch request is received by Ltijs, the idToken received at the end of the process is validaded according to the [LTI® 1.3 security specifications](https://www.imsglobal.org/spec/security/v1p0/).

 The valid idtoken is then separated into two parts `idtoken` and `contexttoken`, that are stored in the databased and passed along to the next route handler inside the `response.locals` object: